steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 [^1]: A more convenient implementation is in [FLEX](https://github.com/Flipboard/FLEX/blob/master/Classes/GlobalStateExplorers/SystemLog/FLEXOSLogController.m).

-The SPI[^2] we need is in [`ActivityStreamSPI.h`](https://github.com/apple/llvm-project/blob/apple/master/lldb/tools/debugserver/source/MacOSX/DarwinLog/ActivityStreamSPI.h), which is part of LLDB.
+The SPI we need is in [`ActivityStreamSPI.h`](https://github.com/apple/llvm-project/blob/apple/master/lldb/tools/debugserver/source/MacOSX/DarwinLog/ActivityStreamSPI.h), which is part of LLDB.
 (It contains various structs which cannot be redefined in Swift; this file needs to be plain C.) The main functions that are important to us are:

-[^2]: System Programming Interface.
-This is a private API that’s used within Apple’s frameworks.
-As such, it’s extremely rare that SPI is changed, unlike completely internal private APIs.

 ```c
 // Get an activity stream for a process.